OpenVidu/openvidu.io/docs/docs/self-hosting/ha/index.md

-# OpenVidu High Availability Installation
+# OpenVidu High Availability installation

 OpenVidu High Availability is part of the <span style="font-size: 12px;" class="openvidu-tag openvidu-pro-tag">PRO</span> edition of OpenVidu.
 You have the following deployment options: